 The following fields of the

-ipamHoststatus will be renamed in Container Cloud 2.22.0 in the scope of the
+ipamHoststatus are renamed since Container Cloud 2.22.0 in the scope of the

 No user actions are required after renaming.

 netconfigFilesStatesfield contains a dictionary of statuses of network configuration files stored in

 netconfigFiles.
 The dictionary contains the keys that are file paths and values that have the same meaning for each file that

 For a successfully rendered configuration file:

 OK: <timestamp> <sha256-hash-of-rendered-file>, where a timestamp is in the RFC 3339 format.